Glacial lake outburst flood: Chile

 GLOFS are common in the Baker River watershed (Aysén Region, Patagonia, 48°S), where 23 events occurred between 2008 and 2020.
 Those GLOFS originate from the Northern Patagonian Icefield.

+In 1982 a GLOF occurred at the confluence of the Dickson and Frías glaciers, increasing the flow in the Paine River.

+In 1985 a GLOF occurred a GLOF involving the Manflas River in the Copiapó Basin in northern Chile.

 Canada

-In 1978, debris flows triggered by a jökulhlaup from Cathedral Glacier destroyed part of the Canadian Pacific railway track, derailed a freight train and buried parts of the Trans Canada Highway.
+In 1978, debris flows triggered by a jökulhlaup from Cathedral Glacier destroyed at Kicking Horse Pass part of the Canadian Pacific railway track, derailed a freight train and buried parts of the Trans Canada Highway.

-In 1994, a jökulhlaup occurred at Farrow Creek, British Columbia.
+In 1994, a jökulhlaup occurred at Farrow Creek, on the north side of Mount Farrow, British Columbia.

 In 2003, a jökulhlaup drained into Lake Tuborg on Ellesmere Island, and the events and its aftermath were monitored.
 The ice-dammed lake drained catastrophically by floating its ice dam.
 This is an extremely rare occurrence in the Canadian High Arctic, where most glaciers are cold based, and ice-dammed lakes typically drain slowly by overtopping their dams.

 It has been suggested that the Heinrich events during the last glaciation could have been caused by gigantic jökulhlaups from a Hudson Bay lake dammed by ice at the mouth of Hudson Strait.